 Cubes in the Whitney decomposition of $O$ will be called {\em Whitney cubes} of $O$.
-Any two (closed) Whitney cubes $Q_1,Q_2$ such that $Q_1\cap Q_2 \neq \emptyset$ will be called {\em adjacent} cubes.
-Note that this sometimes includes the case when $Q_1 = Q_2$.
-As in \cite{jones1}, we will use the term {\em Whitney chain} for a finite sequence of Whitney cubes with each cube adjacent to the preceding one.
+Any two (closed) Whitney cubes $Q_1,Q_2$ such that $Q_1\cap Q_2 \neq \varnothing$ will be called {\em adjacent} cubes.
+Depending on the context, this may include the case $Q_1 = Q_2$.
+As in \cite{jones1}, we will use the term {\em Whitney chain} for a finite sequence of distinct Whitney cubes with each cube adjacent to the preceding one.

-When $\Omega$ is an $\ed$ domain, the Whitney decompositions $E$ and $E'$ cover $\Rn$ up to a set of measure zero.
-This follows from Lemma 2.3 in \cite{jones2}, stating that the boundary $\bOmega$ of an $\ed$ domain has zero $n$-dimensional Lebesgue measure, although, as Jones notes, it could have positive Hausdorff measure for dimensions arbitrary close to $n$.
-Thus to extend a function from $\Omega$ to $\Rn$ we only need to define it on cubes in $E'$.

-The following lemma allows us to view cubes in $E'$ which are close to the boundary as reflections of corresponding cubes in $E$.